grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 Now, where's the waste?
 To find out, let's compare the Statement-first and code-first approaches.
 Here's how dealing with testability looks like in the Statement-first workflow for new (non-legacy) code:

-1. Write false Statement (this step ensures that code has high testability)
+1. Write a Statement that is false to start with (during this step, detect and correct testability issues even before the tested code is written).
-2. Write code to make the Statement true
+2. Write code to make the Statement true.

 And here's how it often looks like when we write the code first (extra steps marked with **strong text**):

-1. Write some production code (this probably spans a few classes until we are satisfied)
+1. Write some production code (this probably spans a few classes until we are satisfied).
-2.  **Start writing a unit test**
+2.  **Start writing a unit test.**
 3.  **Notice that unit testing the whole set of classes is cumbersome and unsustainable and contains high redundancy.**
-4.  **Restructure the code to be able to isolate objects and use mocks (this step ensures that code has high testability)**
+4.  **Restructure the code to be able to isolate objects and use mocks (this step ensures that code has high testability).**
-5. Write unit tests
+5. Write unit tests.

 What is the equivalent of the marked steps in the Statement-first approach?
 There is none!
 Doing these things is a waste of time!
 Sadly, this is a waste I encounter over and over again.